 Cruise line private islands are exclusive destinations that only cruisers can enjoy on select itineraries.
-Once cruising restarts, here are twelve amazing private islands and resorts you’ll want to visit in 2021 and beyond.
+Here are twelve amazing private islands and resorts you’ll want to visit in 2022 and beyond.

 Pristine sandy beaches and warm tropical breezes aren’t the only things that draw cruise fans to private island destinations.
 Some major cruise lines have spent hundreds of millions of dollars in recent years upgrading their offerings and amenities.